StackVista/stackstate-docs/setup/agent/linux.md

 ## Overview

 The StackState Agent can be installed on Linux systems running CentOS, Debian, Fedora, RedHat or Ubuntu.
-The Agent retrieves data from the host where it is running and [configured external services](/stackpacks/integrations/) and pushes this to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).
+The Agent will retrieves data from the host where it is running and can be configured to [integrate with external systems](/stackpacks/integrations) and pushes this to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).

-The StackState Agent is open source, code is available on GitHub at [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).
+The StackState Agent is open source, code is available on GitHub at: [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).

 ## Setup